eccv22-ood-workshop/ROBIN-dataset/README.md

 The dataset used by Phase-2 can be accessed from [here](https://drive.google.com/file/d/1xOxlrTjQb4V2uZFrp1LUdJniUI_ut_gB/view?usp=sharing), an email describing the rules for Phase-2 and final prize consideration will be send out after the phase-2 begins.

+### Rules about phase-1 data

+1. The phase-1 data can be used as a validation set, but the labels cannot be used for training.
+2. The phase-1 data also can not be used as an unlabeled set for training for phase-2 submissions

 ## Evaluation